Sagarmatha National Park, Tourism, Its History and site to visit

 Safety

-You should be aware of the safety precautions that you will have to follow.
-Situated in a higher Himalayan range, trekkers trekking to Sagarmatha national park can have altitude sickness.
-Although you will have a trekking guide with you still you should take the necessary precaution.
+You should be aware of the safety precautions you must follow.
+Situated in a higher Himalayan range, trekkers trekking to Sagarmatha National Park can have altitude sickness.
+Although you will have a trekking guide, you should take the necessary precautions.
 For instance, you should not trek the elevation of 300 meters in a day.
-You should manage your itinerary according to this.
-If you should trekker higher than 300 meters in a day then you will have to take extra rest so that your body gets time to relax.
-That is why should take some days in between the treks.

 VISITOR FACILITIES